-This article provides details of the supportability of SAV for Linux in environments where Docker containers are used.
+This knowledge base article provides details of the support coverage of Sophos Anti-Virus for Linux in environments where Docker containers are used.

 Applies to the following Sophos product(s) and version(s) Central Sophos Anti-Virus for Linux Version 10.5.0Sophos Anti-Virus for Linux

 In addition to this, Talpa can have an adverse impact on performance and the function of some programs running in overlay file systems in certain circumstances.
-Because of this, Sophos no longer supports the use of our Talpa module for on-access scanning on Linux systems that contain Docker containers.
+Sophos no longer supports the use of our Talpa module for on-access scanning on Linux systems that contain Docker containers.

-Going forward, Sophos advise the use of "fanotify" for on-access protection of the "host" file systems in Linux environments which include Docker containers.
+Moving forward, Sophos is recommending the use of Fanotify for on-access protection of the host file systems in Linux environments which include Docker containers.
+Fanotify does not offer on-access scanning within the Docker containers, just the host platform.

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.